actualbudget/actual/docs/install/fly.md

 Fly.io has a "pay as you go" plan for new users with no monthly fee, with actual usage billed monthly.
 Paid plans start at $5/month and include a limited amount of free compute.
 See [Pricing Details](https://fly.io/docs/about/pricing/) for more information.

 To begin, you’ll need to sign up for an account.
 Go to [fly.io](https://fly.io) and click “Get Started,” then fill in the form.
-Note that Fly requires that credit card details for sign up.
+Note that Fly requires you to provide credit card details for sign up.
 See [their docs on how they use credit cards](https://fly.io/docs/about/credit-cards/) for more information.

 ### Accessing the `fly` command line tool